Introduction

 • For fresh vegetables, the three most produced were tomatoes, onions, and carrots.
 Spain was the leading producer (23.7%), followed by Italy (20.8%).

-• Italy, Poland, Spain, and France, the main producers, contributed to a total harvest of 25.4 million tons.
+• Italy, Poland, Spain, and France, the main fruit producers, contributed to a total harvest of 25.4 million tons.

 Developing sustainable and resilient agrifood value chains in conflict-affected contexts by FAO